01 of 05

 Make sure you buy needles with large eyes so the yarn can easily pass through them.
 You will typically find 'yarn needles' or 'tapestry needles' right next to the knitting needles.

 Tip: Yarn needles are larger than sewing needles so they don't get lost as easily.
-However, you will loose them and it's likely to be when you need to finish a project.
+However, you will lose them and it's likely to be when you need to finish a project.
 If you have the option, pick up a two- or three-pack and stash the extras away where you will remember them.

 Why do knitters need crochet hooks?
 Sometimes a crocheted border on a knitted garment is a very nice touch, but crochet hooks can come in handy even for those who don't know a single crochet from a French knot.